 This award, a collaboration between the Science and Engineering Research Board, India (SERB) and UBC, provides up to five scholarships per year to PhD candidates in the fields of Science, Technology, Engineering and Mathematics.
 Each scholarship provides four years of funding: a monthly living allowance of $2,000 (USD) plus funding by UBC to cover tuition costs.
-The next round of competition provides scholarships for students starting their PhD program at UBC in September 2017.
+The current competition provides scholarships for students starting their PhD program at UBC in September 2018.

 Eligibility to apply for scholarship funding:

 - Applicants should be resident in India at the time of application.

 - Applicants must have completed their previous degree in India within the last 24 months of the application deadline.

 - Applicants must intend to undertake research in these priority areas: Materials, Energy, Sustainable Chemistry, Quantum Computing and Spintronics, Complex systems, Theoretical Mathematical Science, Big Data, Mechanobiology / Physical Biology, Bio-energy, Genetic to Physiology, Mental Health, High Performance Computation in Physics, Chemistry, Biology and Mathematics, Humanoid Robotics, Cognitive Science, Mechnotronics, Advanced Manufacturing, Cyber security, Encryption and decryption, Petroleum and Petro-Chemical Engineering, Science of Climate Change, Glaciology, Modeling, Imaging, Algorithms and Combinatorial Optimizations.